RayBenefield/dev-xp/worklog.md

 # Worklog

+## #147, #148

+Spent the first sessions of the morning on taking a list of packages and a root and then calculating the dependency list using the `dependency-detective` I made yesterday.
+And it was a fun little play of reducing a bunch of stuff, but came out well.
+Now I have a unique list of dependencies to use for stuff.
+Next to enhance the package info with those deps and then to work on adding the files changed from commits to that info.

 ## #143, #144, #145, #146

 I did a very, very happy thing.
 I removed the need for a `package.json` for a